JakubKaniaLift/JakubKaniaLift/README.md

 ## About me

-&nbsp;&nbsp;&nbsp;&nbsp; - **Academic Achievement:** Recently graduated with a Master's degree in Bioinformatics from &nbsp;&nbsp;&nbsp;&nbsp; Wrocław University of Environmental and Life Sciences.
+&nbsp;&nbsp;&nbsp;&nbsp; - **Academic Achievement:** Recently graduated with a Master's degree in Bioinformatics from
+</br> Wrocław University of Environmental and Life Sciences.

 &nbsp;&nbsp;&nbsp;&nbsp; - **Passion for Data Analysis:** Enthusiastic about exploring and analyzing data.
 Thrives on the challenges of extracting meaningful insights from complex datasets.